 My objective opinion right now is, yeah, that's on the table.

-And it's really good to see competent government and governing sometimes.
+And it's really good to see competent government governing sometimes.

 But let's start with Miami.

-Let's start with Southwest Florida, Southeast Florida, and work our way up the state and when are these people going to be in in the most danger.
+Let's start with Southwest Florida, Southeast Florida, and work our way up the state.

-Uh so as far as the timing goes, I think any time during the morning or afternoon uh because it it's not like we're looking at an eye passage in Miami the entire uh six to ten hour period there could be hurricane force gusts and there may be a a period for a couple hours where winds are gusting a hundred miles an hour uh around the Miami area as far as the Florida Keys go they get cut off very late tomorrow night and uh that continues well into the day on Sunday and we're we're talking where this is cruel
+So as far as the timing goes, I think anytime during the morning or afternoon, because it's not like we're looking at an eye passage in Miami, the entire six to ten-hour period there, there could be Hurricane Force gusting, and maybe a period for a couple hours where winds are gusting 100 miles an hour around the Miami area.

-I I was told today that there's still some people uh that uh are staying there so I I don't know but uh as if the mayor says everybody's out of there I that's that's the best thing in the world because I think when you come back uh things are going to look uh you may not be able to recognize what happens with the power of this hurricane.
+But if the mayor says everybody's out of there, that's the best thing in the world because I think when you come back, things are going to look, you may not be able to recognize what happens with the power of this hurricane.

 The worst part of the hurricane comes in to Naples, Bonita Springs, Marco Island, that area Sunday afternoon into Sunday evening.

-It'd probably be a uh the equivalent of a category one or two hurricane for those folks and then it works its way into Georgia uh Monday night to Tuesday.
+That'd probably be the equivalent of the category one or two hurricane for those folks, and then it works its way into Georgia Monday night to Tuesday.

-Uh uh Jacksonville, I think, is getting it uh during the day Monday is when Jacksonville has its worst, and then it works its way into Georgia Monday night and Tuesday.
+Jacksonville, I think, is getting it during the day, Monday is when Jacksonville has its worst.

-Of course, it's a large storm, and things start uh I mean if you're gonna start looking at timelines for when tropical storm winds and the hurricane force winds occur probably six hours before the center, um, is when the hurricane force winds occur and uh twelve to eighteen hours uh with the tropical storm force.
+Of course, it's a large storm, and things start, I mean, if you're going to start looking at timelines for when tropical storm winds and hurricane force winds occur, probably six hours before the center is when the hurricane force winds occur and 12 to 18 hours with the tropical storm force.

-So they're gonna be some places in South Florida that are going to be under a forty-eight hour duration of tropical storm force winds, and theoretically anywhere from twelve to eighteen hours of hurricane force winds.
+So there are going to be some places in South Florida that are going to be under a 48-hour duration of tropical storm force winds and theoretically anywhere from 12 to 18 hours of hurricane force winds.

 All right, let me ask this.

-How bad is it gonna be from Atlanta to Savannah and then northern Georgia and then into the Carolinas?
+How bad is it going to be from Atlanta to Savannah and then northern Georgia and then into the Carolinas?

-In other words, what you're seeing is the uh the uncertainty uh being analyzed over there.
+In other words, what you're seeing is the uncertainty being analyzed over there.

-Remember when we were talking about Harvey, I thought it was going to stop uh very close to the Gulf and keep pulling in moisture.
+Remember when we were talking about Harvey, I told you it was going to stop very close to the Gulf and keep pulling in moisture.

-But it will be slow uh it will be weakening and it will be cutting itself off from the uh source of moisture.
+But it will be weakening and it will be cutting itself off from the source of moisture.

-So the rain amounts should not be as uh as prolific in Georgia and into the southeast, though still heavy.
+So the rain amounts should not be as prolific in Georgia and into the southeast, though still heavy.

-When we come on the air tonight, where's this storm gonna be?
+When we come on the air tonight, where's this storm going to be?

 Will Florida be seeing the beginnings of this?